a18ismca/VM_IoT/README.md

 python -m esptool
 ```

 3. Connect the motherboard to your computer using a USB cable.
 A red light on the motherboard should turn on if properly connected.
 Find and remember which COM port is used by opening the device manager on Windows (see Ports.)

   NOTE!
 If the port is not detected and is unknown, download the USB serial driver here https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads.
 Unzip the downloaded file, enter the device manager and find the COM port that is unknown.
 Update the driver by browsing your computer for drivers and select the CP2012 folder that you have unzipped.
 The name of the Silicon Valley driver should appear.

 4. Download the latest version of MicroPython from https://micropython.org/download/#esp32.
 Select ESP32 by Espressif and download the latest .bin release.
 5. Open Thonny IDE options and enter the Interpreter section.
 Select MicroPython (ESP32) as the interpreter and select Silicon Labs CP210x USB to UART Bridge (COMx) as the port.
 6. Before pressing OK in the Thonny Options window, click on "Install or update MicroPython" and select the same port you have chosen on the previous step.
 The firmware is the .bin file downloaded on step 4.
 Then, select From image file (Keep) as the flash mode and check "Erase flash before installing."
 Press Install, this process may take a minute.
 When the installation is done, leave the window and press OK.
 You are now configuring the motherboard om COMx.
 7. Copy the following HC-SR04 MicroPython Library into a file in Thonny and save the script with the name hcsr04.py to the MicroPython device.
 The library can be found in https://github.com/rsc1975/micropython-hcsr04 and is not part of the standard MicroPython library by default.
-It is recommended to save the library under a separate folder, in case,,,
+It is recommended to save the library under a separate folder, in case the COM port of any motherboards changes when reconnecting the motherboards to different USB ports.

 ```